¡Residencia! All your questions answered

 “Getting residencia” is when you register as a resident in Spain with the Spanish national police (extranjería or local police station).
 During the process you will be assigned a NIE (número de identificación extranjero) in other words a foreigner’s ID number.
 You will also be given a green credit card size certificate that you will need to have on you at all times while in Spain.

 If you have an A4 size green residency certificate, you have already registered as a resident.
-If you registered over 5 years ago, then please re-register as a permanent resident.
+If you registered over 5 years ago, you can ask for permanent residency status.
 Permanent residents have more secured rights for the future, such as the right to access healthcare (please see here for information).

 Do you already have a NIE, but it’s on a white piece of paper?